To work in Canada, you’ll need a Social Insurance Number (SIN). Apply for a SIN as soon as you come to Canada.

-Bridging programs are programs that help internationally trained professionals and tradespeople who want to work in their field in Canada.
-Bridging programs can help you prepare and succeed in the licensing or certification process and in integrating the Canadian workplace.
+Bridging programs help internationally trained professionals and tradespeople who want to work in their field in Canada.
+They can help you get a licence or certification and integrate into the Canadian workplace.

 - practical or workplace experience

-- individual action and learning plans to help you identify training you may need
+- action and learning plans to help you identify training you may need

-Generally, language and job search services are offered for free.
-However, there may be a fee for some of these programs.
-Usually, classroom training or workplace experience is part of the program.
+Generally, language and job search services are free.
+However, there may be a fee for some programs.
+Usually, classroom training or work experience is part of the program.